 It is generally agreed that most implants used for internal fixation should be left for about 2 years before their removal is contemplated.

 Following removal of an implant, the bone must be protected from overload.
-The screw holes act as stress raisers and carry risk of fracture especially in first 6-8 weeks.
+The screw holes act as stress raisers and carry the risk of fracture especially in the first 6-8 weeks.

 Biodegradable Internal Fixation